 Due to Kansas City being centrally located geographically, the industrial sector has room to grow.
 E-commerce has revolutionized warehousing and other retailers are under pressure to have Amazon-like shipping.
 The need to have warehouses in centralized areas like Kansas City is crucial to national distributors and supply chain operators.

-The Best Cities Are 18-Hour Cities
+The Best Cities To Buy Real Estate Are 18-Hour Cities

 For those of you who currently live in 24-hour cities, the ability to invest in 18-hour cities has never been easier.
-For those of you who are already living in 18-hour cities, I would try and buy as much of your piece of America as possible.
+For those of you who are already living in 18-hour cities, try and buy as much of your piece of America as possible.
 Capital will flow to where there is the most potential for profit.

 To invest in 18-hour cities, check out CrowdStreet, one of the leading real estate marketplaces today.
 It’s free to sign up and explore.
 CrowdStreet is an official sponsor of Financial Samurai.